WRITING 4 PLEASURE

 There is little doubt that the opposite also applies.
 Greg Sipher somehow missed his cue during childhood and became a ticket collector on the railways when he had the chance to become a famous code breaker during WWII.
 My heart goes out to the girl named Skye Blizzard, who I saw stacking shelves at Coles when she might have become Senior Forecaster at the Met Bureau.
 The list also includes Bill Lamb who left the farm after a tiff with his father, only to become a grave digger.

 The current trend for young parents to seek innovative spelling for the names of their children is causing some concern in higher circles.
-I recently spotted the name Khoopyr in the paper as the moniker for a young lad.
-The concern is not only that the trade of Cooper has gone out of fashion, but that his VCAL teachers will not be able to find a suitable trade to match, or even able to find his name in their alphabetical class list.
-And were the parents of Summah being fiendishly original, suffering from heat stroke or simply unable to spell?
-Should she seek a career in sunscreen sales, or as a mathematician (as in Sum – er)?
+I recently spotted the names Coophyr and Thatcha in the paper as monikers for two new arrivals.
+The concern is not that the names are neither male nor female.
+The concern is that the trades of cooper and thatcher has gone out of fashion and that they may be denied a backup career in teaching because they will not be able to pass the entrance test for spelling.
 What was UK’s Prime Minister Boris Johnston thinking of when he named two of his now adult children Lara Lettice and Cassia Peaches?
 What vocations may they find today in a depressed London workforce?
 Larry Speakes, former Whitehouse spokesman for Ronald Reagan and Cardinal Sin, late Catholic Archbishop of Manila, had no such trouble.

 And what about the Science you may ask?
 Well it proves that if you believe this you will believe anything.